 10. Bull Island (Gosnold)

 Bull Island is a small island inside Hadley Harbor, on the eastern end of private Naushon Island.
-Dinghies and paddle craft can land on Bull Island’s shoreline or at the small wharf on its western side — just be careful of the many rocks and strong currents around the island.
+Dinghies and paddle craft can land on Bull Island’s shoreline or at the small wharf on its southern side — just be careful of the many rocks and strong currents around the island.
 A trail leads around the rocky and sandy perimeter of the island, as well as through its forested center.
-Whether your plan is to hike, bird-watch, or just enjoy the solitude of a deserted beach, you’ll want plenty of time to enjoy this island’s gorgeous views of the Elizabeth Islands and Buzzards Bay.
+Whether your plan is to hike, bird-watch, or just enjoy the solitude of a deserted beach, you’ll want plenty of time to enjoy this island’s gorgeous views of Hadley Harbor and Woods Hole in the distance.

 11. Weepecket Islands (Gosnold)